Featured in “Driving While Black” documentary film by Steeplechase Films // Ric Burns. Coming soon.

 - Co-Lead Coordinator, California Coastal Cleanup Day 2012, 2013, 2014, 2015, 2016 and 2017 at the historical African American beach site at Bay Street in Santa Monica, California

 Heal the Bay, the Santa Monica Conservancy, the California Historical Society, Black Surfers Collective and others partner.
 Coordinated site exhibits with organizations.
 Co-coordinated community outreach, education and remembrances of site history and ocean stewardship programming.
 Designed banner exhibit for display entitled, “Hidden Beach Stories & the California Dream: African Americans, Beach Culture, Santa Monica & the American Narrative.”
-Event days, September 15, 2012, September 21, 2013 and September 20, 2014.
+Event days, third Saturday in September each year.

 - Grant Recipient, Interdisciplinary Humanities Center (IHC), University of California, Santa Barbara (UCSB)